 How is Enalaprilat Supplied

-Enalaprilat Injection, USP 1.25 mg per mL, is a clear, colorless solution and is supplied as follows:
+Enalaprilat Injection USP, 1.25 mg per mL, is a clear, colorless solution and is available as follows:

 Enalaprilat injection, solution